lxknblwoierh/MKS-sgen-klipper-config-ender3-tmc2209-bltouch/README.md

 # MKS-sgen-klipper-config
-Klipper config for mks sgen, ender3 and bltouch
+Klipper config for mks sgen, ender3 and bltouch and tmc2209
 ```
 #### custom Ender 3 build
 ##